nathanbraun/nathanbraun-com/src/content/quotes.md

 > arguments in condemned cells, make jokes on scaffolds, discuss the last new
 > poem while advancing to the walls of Quebec, and comb their hair at
 > Thermopylae.
 This is not panache: it is our nature. ..."
+>
 > \- *CS Lewis, Learning in Wartime*

+---

+> "Set up a rack of billiard balls and execute a flawless break.
+Imagine the
+> table has no pockets and is frictionless, so the balls just keep rebounding,
+> never coming to a stop; how accurately can you predict the path of any given
+> ball as it collides against the others?
+In 1978, the physicist Michael Berry
+> calculated that you could predict only nine collisions before you would need
+> to account for the gravitational effect of a person standing in the room.
+If
+> your initial measurement of a ball's position is off by even a nanometer,
+> your prediction becomes useless within a matter of seconds."
+>
+> \- Ted Chaing, Anxiety is the Dizziness of Freedom